kendarorg/HttpAnsweringMachine/docs/logging.md

 ### The configuration

-The logPath variables sets the log file location, null means inside the main jar directory

-The logRoundtripsPath sets the directory where to store the full static and dynamic requests.
-If null does not store anything

 The logLevel is the global log level

     [{  "id": "global",
         ...
         "logging": {
-            "logPath": null,
-            "logRoundtripsPath": null,

             "logLevel": "INFO",
             "loggers": {
                 "org.kendar.servers.http.Request":"DEBUG",